kevinolega/callcentertrainingtips/_posts/2019-07-26-smile-better.md

 I had trouble making friends because of that move.

-Bad ass or "mataray" (for girls) does not equal awesome.
+Badass or "mataray" (for girls) does not equal awesome.

 Not smiling repels potential partners, jobs and other opportunities.